 Things To Do

 Prior Lake is built around the water and a strong parks-and-events calendar, so everyday fun usually looks pretty simple: a lake day, a trail walk, a stop downtown, or whatever’s happening at Lakefront Park.
+Whether you live here or you’re up for the day from the Cities, the lineup below is the stuff I send people to most often.

 Outdoor activities